I dreamed you were a cosmonaut

 Fifty-five and three-eighths years later

-At the bottom of a gigantic crater
+At the bottom of this gigantic crater

 An armchair calls to you

-Yeah, and armchair calls to you
+Yeah, this armchair calls to you

-It says, someday, we'll get back at them all
+And it says that someday we'll get back at them all

 With epoxy and a pair of pliers